Director, Center for Human Rights and Humanitarian Studies

 Associate Professor of Emergency Medicine

-Trauma Management in Austere Settings: I have conducted prior research on the management of traumatic injuries, both in resource-limited settings such as sub-Saharan Africa and during humanitarian emergencies.
-My research has focused both on understanding the burden of injury in these contexts, as well as developing novel methods for improving the delivery of care to patients across the globe suffering from acute injuries.
+Trauma Management in Austere Settings: Dr. Levine has conducted prior research on the management of traumatic injuries, both in resource-limited settings such as sub-Saharan Africa and during humanitarian emergencies.
+His research has focused on understanding the burden of injury in these contexts, as well as developing new strategies for improving the delivery of care to patients across the globe suffering from acute injuries.

 1. Levine AC.
 Academics are from Mars, humanitarians are from Venus: Finding common ground to improve research during humanitarian emergencies.
 Clin Trials.
 2016 Feb;13(1):79-82. doi: 10.1177/1740774515617935.
 Epub 2016 Jan 14.
 PubMed PMID: 26768562.1.

 2. Balhara KS, Silvestri DM, Tyler Winders W, Selvam A, Kivlehan SM, Becker TK, Levine AC; Global Emergency Medicine Literature Review Group (GEMLR).
 Impact of nutrition interventions on pediatric mortality and nutrition outcomes in humanitarian emergencies: A systematic review.
 Trop Med Int Health.
 2017 Dec;22(12):1464-1492. doi: 10.1111/tmi.12986.
 Epub 2017 Nov 20.
 Review.
 PubMed PMID: 28992388.